Building six pack abs is a rewarding experience.

 The information I found on the internet was confusing.

 I went through a lot of bullshit and wasted efforts until I found the right way and managed to get my six pack abs.

-I don’t want you to make the mistakes I made, so I wrote this article.
+I don’t want you to make the mistakes I made, so I decided to write this article.